Key Hierarchy

 Normal Operation (TEE Available)

 If the TEE is down, recipients can discover their notes independently by scanning onchain events and attempting to decrypt each output’s receiver-targeted ciphertext with their viewing key.
 If decryption succeeds (valid GCM auth tag), the note belongs to them.
 They then check the nullifier registry to find which notes are still unspent.
-This is the path used for forced withdrawal — it works with only onchain data and the user’s own keys.Next Steps
+This is the path used for forced withdrawal, and it works with only onchain data and the user’s own keys.Next Steps

-- Protocol Deep Dive — How notes, commitments, and transactions work
+- Protocol Deep Dive: How notes, commitments, and transactions work

-- Trust & Security — TEE guarantees, self-custody, threat model
+- Trust & Security: TEE guarantees, self-custody, threat model

-- Glossary — Technical terminology reference
+- Glossary: Technical terminology reference